Jonjeexe/IO-SPEED/README.md

 ### IO SPEED
-Improve performance and Optimization system enhances responsiveness.
+Powerful Magisk Module that Improve performance and Optimization system enhances responsiveness by enabling some inbuild kernel shedule and many things.

 ## Downloads